Self Reliance Case Management - Williston/Dickinson

 - Furthering Education

 - Training and practice for job interviews

 Under the program the case manager works with the individual to identify what will make their lives better and then identify the steps that need to be taken to achieve that major goal.
 The case manager encourages, provides information, gives guidance; but ultimately it is up to the individual to do the work and actually make the changes.

-This is a free tax preparation services for low income individuals, individuals with a disability and elderly.
+This is a free tax preparation service for low-income individuals, individuals with a disability and elderly.
+This program generally runs from the beginning of February through April 15th.
 Returns are electronically filed.
 This is a basic service and cannot deal with complicated returns such as self-employment, business and complicated deductions.

 CAP provides services to assist individuals or families in emergency situations.
 Agency staff work closely with community agencies throughout western North Dakota.
 CAP programs have various income guidelines, restrictions and limited funding.
 Emergency Services include: